 TITLE IX ATTORNEY

-Nationwide Representation in Legal Actions Under Title IX
+Nationwide Representation in Legal and Disciplinary Actions Under Title IX

 Attorney Felice Duffy passionately believes that every individual, regardless of their gender, deserves the right to benefit from the full and equal opportunities afforded to students and employees by every educational institution in the United States.
 That’s why she tirelessly represents those whose legal rights are denied in the context of Title IX.